zac-heisey/murray-lampert/room-additions-pacific-beach.md

 ## We involve our clients in all stages of the project

-We will involve you in the decision–making process from beginning to end.
-You may have questions about how to modernize your home or make it more functional, and our highly qualified team will guide you through the process so that you can make the right decision.
+We strive to involve our clietns in the decision–making process from beginning to end.
+Whether it's a question about modernize your home or making your [Pacific Beach kitchen](/kitchen-remodeling-pacific-beach) more functional, and our highly qualified team will guide you through the process so that you can make the right decision.
 Transparency of our services is vital, so we make sure to keep in contact with you regularly through phone calls, emails and in-person meetings.

 ## We Blend Traditional with Modern